-Plaintiffs LEAGUE OF WOMEN VOTERS OF FLORIDA, INC., LEAGUE OF WOMEN VOTERS OF FLORIDA EDUCATION FUND, INC., LEAGUE OF UNITED LATIN AMERICAN CITIZENS, BLACK VOTERS MATTER FUND, INC., FLORIDA ALLIANCE FOR RETIRED AMERICANS, INC., CECILE SCOON, MIRIAM HANAN, SUSAN ROGERS, DR. ROBERT BRIGHAM, and ALAN MADISON (collectively, "Plaintiffs"), by and through the undersigned attorneys, file this Second Amended Complaint for Injunctive and Declaratory Relief against Defendants LAUREL M. LEE, in her official capacity as Florida
+Plaintiffs LEAGUE OF WOMEN VOTERS OF FLORIDA, INC., LEAGUE OF WOMEN VOTERS OF FLORIDA EDUCATION FUND, INC., LEAGUE OF UNITED LATIN AMERICAN CITIZENS, BLACK VOTERS MATTER FUND, INC., FLORIDA ALLIANCE FOR RETIRED AMERICANS, INC., CECILE SCOON, SUSAN ROGERS, DR. ROBERT BRIGHAM, and ALAN MADISON (collectively, "Plaintiffs"), by and through the undersigned attorneys, file this Complaint for Injunctive and Declaratory Relief against Defendants LAUREL M. LEE, in her official capacity as Florida Secretary of State (the "Secretary"), ASHLEY MOODY, in her official capacity as Florida Attorney General, and

-Secretary of State (the "Secretary"), ASHLEY MOODY, in her official capacity as Florida Attorney General, DAVE ARONBERG, in his official capacity as State Attorney for Florida's Fifteenth Judicial Circuit, and Florida's 67 Supervisors of Elections, each in their official capacities as Supervisors for their respective counties (collectively, "Supervisors").
+Florida's 67 Supervisors of Elections, each in their official capacities as Supervisors for their respective counties (collectively, "Supervisors").